Janssen06/Janssen06/README.md

 🌱 I’m currently learning python, how AI can be incorporated into projects and daily tasks, and keeping current in geospatial.

+🌽 I have an extensive background in Agriculture

+🗺 I love to travel, and would love to reach every continent in my lifetime

 👯 I’m looking to collaborate on new projects

 ## 📫 How to reach me: